15/9/1897 - 27/10/1937

 In July, two teams converged on Arpajon.
 One was the factory Delage outfit, for whom René Thomas was the driver, the other was Eldridge with the FIAT.
 The car was nicknamed Mephistopheles by a journalist who described the car as "a terrifying sight" as it hurtled past.
 It required all of Eldridge' skill, strength and nerve just to keep it under control as it snaked from one side of the road to the other.
 Eldridge being a proper 'Chap' didn't lift and beat the existing Land Speed Record with a two-way average of 143.26mph.

-With a makeshift reversing mechanism in place, Eldridge returned to Arpajon.
+Meanwhile Eldridge had managed to insert a mechanism which would move it, however briefly and convulsively, backwards and returned to Arpajon.
 There, accompanied by his mechanic John Ames, whose nerves must have been even steelier that Eldridge's, he took the record from Thomas with an average of 146.013mph over the flying kilometre.
 Rumor has it that he then took the car back to Paris and parked it prominently across the street from the Delage showroom.

 On the 12th October he raced Mephistopheles at Montlhéry in the Match des Champions.
 Up against Parry Thomas in the Leyland Eight and Arthur Duray in the D'Aoust Hispano-Suiza, Ernest took the win though Parry took the fastest lap at 212.25 kph against Eldridge's 194.37 kph.